Ann0831/serendilang/docs/architecture.md

 ### 2.2.2  **`event/`**

-This module embodies the core architectural rationale introduced in **Section 1.3.1**.
+This module, together with `utils/eventBus.js`, embodies the core architectural rationale introduced in **Section 1.3.1**.

-Its responsibilities include:

-- provide functions for registering event handlers
-- dispatching events through the global event bus (`utils/eventBus.js`)

 **`eventEmitter.js`**

 This file attaches a global event listener to the entire document.